 These essays – Terra Madre and A View From Europe – originate from two trips I took to Italy and France, one with Gen to a biennial food celebration and one with the family.
 Both reflect on changes in America and the world from a different perspective.

-“There I was standing in the lunch line with Peruvian beekeepers, Russian herb farmers, African gourd-growers, Italian gastronomists, Scottish students, Indian seed-savers, American cooks, Mexican activists, and Chinese academics.
-Above my head in the cavernous hall – a former Winter Olympics venue – I could hear the steady beat of global music.
+“There I was standing in the lunch line with Peruvian beekeepers, Russian herb farmers, African gourd-growers, Scottish students, Indian seed-savers, American cooks, Mexican activists, and Chinese academics.
+Above my head, I could hear the steady beat of global music.
 On either side of me was a buzz of conversation in the sing-song of many languages.
 Most amazing of all, everyone was happy.”